 It is also common for people to feel happier, productive and a lot less stressed when spending time near trees, even if you do not realise it.
 So, your idyllic garden might not feel so serene once you remove a tree from your exterior.

 If you want to remove a tree from your garden, you will need to identify if it has a TPO.
-If it doesn’t, you must hire an experienced, qualified tree surgeon to tame or fell the tree in your garden to ensure the safety of the community and the environment.
+If it doesn’t, you must hire an experienced, qualified tree surgeon to tame or fell the tree in your garden such as The Local Tree Experts.
+To ensure the safety of the community and the environment.
 It is crucial to seriously weigh up the benefits the tree can bring to your outdoor space to identify if it outweighs the negatives.